Bitcoin Extortion Scam - Bitcoin Wallet: bc1q95hz7jrh5acpr3prf7lzj3dle7gjfvjl42r8w6

 お別れ。

-EXTORTION SCAM WARNING - PLEASE READ: The above email is an extortion scam that is attempting to extort or blackmail the email recipient while stating that the recipient’s computer has been hacked and infected with Malware, a Trojan virus or by some sort of remote access tool.
-Thus, the claims made in the above email are totally fake and false and should be completely ignored.
+EXTORTION SCAM WARNING - PLEASE READ: The email posted above is a typical extortion scam attempting to blackmail the recipient by falsely claiming that their computer has been hacked, infected with malware, or compromised by a trojan virus or remote access tool.
+These claims are completely false and should be disregarded.

-This meaningless email contains only bogus claims stating that the sender of the extortion email has gained access to your computer and/or your computer’s front-facing camera and that the scammer will soon expose some compromising photos and videos of you that they have obtained by hacking your computer.
-They will further claim that they will send this compromising content onto your friends, family, relatives, work colleagues, etc unless you pay a stated sum of untraceable money to the scammer via Bitcoin within a short period of time, usually within 24-48 hours.
+The email makes baseless allegations, stating that the sender has gained access to your computer and/or your computer’s front-facing camera.
+The scammer then threatens to expose compromising photos and videos allegedly obtained by hacking your computer.
+They may also claim that they will send this content to your friends, family, coworkers, and others unless you pay a specified sum, typically in Bitcoin, within a short time frame—usually 24 to 48 hours.

 Hitman Pro is another software package which offers a fully functional (30-day free trial) anti-malware program that you can also run on your computer and which cleans malware, viruses, trojans, worms, keyloggers, rootkits, trackers, spyware and more.
 You can download it here: https://hitmanpro.com

 If you are interested to see the status of any Bitcoin wallet, and how much money has been recently transferred in and out of the wallet, then go to https://bitref.com/.
-Once on the website, enter a Bitcoin wallet address into the box and then it will show you a history of the last 50 payments made in and and out of that Bitcoin wallet.
+Once on the website, enter the Bitcoin wallet address from the above email into the box and it will show you a history of the last 50 payments (if any) made in and and out of that Bitcoin wallet.

 FRAUD WARNING: The above information is being provided as a fraud warning.
 Do not contact the sender of the above email.
 The source of this information is from a scammer who is a criminal imposter.
 Any names of real people being used within the above information from this imposter is unauthorized and illegal.
 Do not provide this scammer any of your personal information.
 Do not send them any of your personal identity documents.
 Do not send them any money.
 Do not call any phone numbers that they provide to you.
 This email, and all of its content, are part of a fraudulent, criminal act and the only intention of the scammer who sent this email is to steal money and to obtain personal information leading to identity theft of the scam victim.
 If you received the same email (or one very similar) then stop all communication with the scammer immediately.
 All claims made within the email are lies fabricated by a fraudster and this criminal will never provide you any money, assets, investments, property, commodities, merchandise, employment, romance, or anything of value.
 Every email scammer uses a completely false identity, thus their names used in the email (and any company name, employment, occupation, street address and/or location information that they provide) is 100% fake.
 Any photos, scans of passports or other personal identity documents and/or any other documents (government, corporate, legal, financial, etc) or forms that they send to you are all stolen, fake and/or forged and the file attachments they send with their scam emails may also contain viruses.
 Also avoid all website links that any scammer sends to you because their websites are all fraudulent and may also contain hidden Malware, Trojans, Spyware and/or key loggers.
 In conclusion, do not send any money to this scammer or you will lose it permanently.
 Contact with this scammer also places you at risk of identity theft and having your identity wrongfully used for illegal activities, which can place you in legal, financial, and physical danger.
 Click here to read what qualifies the above email as a scam.
 Scroll up and click the link at the top of this page for more information about this particular type of scam.
 Contact us here if you had interactions with a scammer and need support.